markfinger/scroll-tracker/README.md

 Returns an object containing properties that detail an element's position relative to the viewport.
 The properties include:

-- `in` - indicates if the element is at least partially within the viewport.
+- `inside` - indicates if the element is at least partially within the viewport.
-- `out` - indicates if the element is completely outside of the viewport.
+- `outside` - indicates if the element is completely outside of the viewport.
 - `above` - indicates if the element is above the viewport.
 - `below` - indicates if the element is below the viewport.
 - `contained` - indicates if the element is completely within the viewport.